RodrigoMarquesP/Image_classification_with_CNNs_using_VGGNet/README.md

 # Image_classification_with_CNNs_using_VGGNet
-A VGGNet CNN for image classification for taking the first steps into computer vision.
+A VGGNet CNN variation for image classification for taking the first steps into computer vision.